Author Profile - Beth Haslam

 Sunflowers Fields Forever

-In her latest article, Beth shares insight and information about the beautiful sunflower fields in the southwest areas of beautiful France .
-You might be familiar with the images of sun-drenched yellow countryside filled…
+In her latest article, Beth shares insights and information about the beautiful sunflower fields in the southwest areas of beautiful France .
+You might be familiar with the images of sun-drenched, yellow countryside filled…

 Coastal Treasures of the Gouf

 Welcome back to our guest blog series!
-In this article, we're excited to follow Beth, Jack and their furry friends as they embark on an early pre-summer adventure exploring Gouf de Capbreton on the southwest coast of France…
+In this article, we're excited to follow Beth, Jack, and their furry friends as they embark on an early pre-summer adventure to explore Gouf de Capbreton on the southwest coast of France…

 Going Medieval in a Beau Village of Tarn and Garonne

 Here is the monthly story from Beth and friends enjoying living and exploring the many beaux villages de la Belle France in the heart of Occitanie.
-This week we follow her adventures in the medieval village of Lauzerte in…
+This week, we follow her adventures in the medieval village of Lauzerte…

 Enjoying Spring and Outdoor Living in Southwest France